On Trial UK

 On Trial UK is an English punk rock band formed in 2004 under the name of On Trial in Wessex, England.
 They became The On Trial Organisation for a while before settling on the name On Trial UK in 2011.
 They play in many styles but are generally described as punk sounding and with punk ideologies.
 They have played live all over the UK and Europe including Spain, the Netherlands and Germany.
 They have recorded four studio albums and two EPs with a free single CD coming free with one of them.

-They joined up with Headcheck Records for the 2014 release of the album The Reward Network, an continued this relationship with the 2016 release of Look Directly into the Sun.
+They joined up with Headcheck Records for the 2014 release of the album The Reward Network, and continued this relationship with the 2016 release of Look Directly into the Sun.

 The line ups have changed greatly over the years with only one constant member: Jonny Wah Wah, the front man.